Liliana99/bloc_freezed_injectable_firebase/README.md

 The objective of this flutter application about asynchronous programming in Dart II.
 To demostrate
-## how to manage clear architecture, also manage of packages:
+## how to manage clear architecture.

  - [bloc: flutter_bloc package ]
  - [freezed]